CookieOnline/project-zeus/README.md

 Yes, EV tech is still fraught with problems.
 But motorsport used to be about solving hard technical challenges, not waiting for an off the shelf solution and playing it safe!
 Battery tech is coming on fast, safety and sustainability are improving.
 Also, there are alternatives to li-ion which are very much in the early stages.
 Which is where we can help develop that technology on the race track.

 https://twitter.com/projectzeusuk

+# Critical blockers
+- [ ] Find a series willing to accept the entry
+- [ ] Clear with motorsport UK (or other applicable ASN)

+# Major challenges
+- [ ] Technical feasibility of pitstop battery changes
+- [ ] Solid state battery partnership
+- [ ] Safety systems & procedures (marshalls, pitlane, in car extinguishant)